SyedMuzammil2028/Coal-Project-ATM-Machine/README.md

-🏧 ATM Management System (x86 Assembly – COAL Project)
-📌 Overview

-The ATM Management System is a console-based simulation of a real-world ATM, developed using x86 Assembly Language (MASM) with the Irvine32 library.
-This project was completed as part of the Computer Organization & Assembly Language (COAL) course at FAST-NUCES.

-The system focuses on low-level programming concepts, including memory management, register usage, procedure-based design, and conditional control flow, while implementing realistic banking operations.

-🎯 Features

-Secure Login System

-Account number verification

-4-digit PIN authentication

-Card lock after 3 incorrect PIN attempts

-Multi-User Support

-Separate accounts with individual balances

-Secure session-based user handling

-Core ATM Operations

-Balance inquiry (total & available balance)

-Cash withdrawal with fixed denominations

-Deposit with input validation

-Fund transfer between accounts (self-transfer restricted)

-Transaction Receipts

-Transaction type (Withdraw / Deposit / Transfer)

-Amount

-Source and destination accounts

-Updated account balance

-Robust Error Handling

-Invalid menu selections

-Insufficient balance

-Incorrect credentials

-Invalid transaction inputs

-🛠️ Technical Implementation

-Modular design using procedures (PROC / ENDP)

-Efficient use of arrays for accounts, PINs, and balances

-Indexed memory access and register-based computation

-Conditional branching and looping for menu navigation

-Console I/O via Irvine32 library

-Clear separation of data, logic, and control flow

-💻 Tech Stack

-Language: x86 Assembly (MASM)
+ATM Management System
+x86 Assembly Language (COAL Project)
+1. Introduction

+The ATM Management System is a console-based simulation of an Automated Teller Machine developed using x86 Assembly Language (MASM) and the Irvine32 library.
+This project was completed as part of the Computer Organization and Assembly Language (COAL) course at the National University of Computer and Emerging Sciences (FAST-NUCES).

+The primary objective of this project is to demonstrate a practical understanding of low-level system programming concepts by implementing real-world banking operations at the assembly level.

+2. System Features

+Secure authentication using account number and PIN verification

+Card locking mechanism after three incorrect PIN attempts

+Support for multiple user accounts with independent balances

+Balance inquiry displaying total and available balance

+Cash withdrawal using predefined denominations

+Deposit functionality with input validation

+Fund transfer between accounts with self-transfer prevention

+Automatic transaction receipt generation

+Comprehensive error handling for invalid inputs and insufficient balance

+3. Functional Modules

+Login Module: Handles account verification and PIN authentication

+Balance Inquiry Module: Displays account balances

+Withdrawal Module: Processes cash withdrawal requests

+Deposit Module: Handles deposit transactions

+Transfer Module: Transfers funds between valid accounts

+Receipt Module: Prints transaction details after each operation

+Menu Control Module: Manages navigation and user interaction

+4. Technical Implementation

+Modular program structure using procedures (PROC / ENDP)

+Use of arrays to manage account numbers, PINs, and balances

+Indexed memory access for efficient data handling

+Conditional branching and looping for menu and logic control

+Register-based arithmetic and memory operations

+Console input/output handled through the Irvine32 library

+Clear separation of data, logic, and control flow segments

+5. Technology Stack

+Programming Language: x86 Assembly Language (MASM)

 Library: Irvine32

-Platform: Windows (Console Application)
+Platform: Windows Console Application

-Assembler: MASM (Microsoft Macro Assembler)

-📚 Learning Outcomes

-Strong understanding of low-level system design

-Hands-on experience with registers, memory addressing, and stack usage

-Improved debugging and logical problem-solving skills

-Practical exposure to real-world system simulation at the assembly level
+Development Environment: Visual Studio with MASM support

-▶️ How to Run
+6. How to Run

-Install MASM and ensure Irvine32 is properly configured
+Install MASM and configure the Irvine32 library

-Open the project in a supported IDE (Visual Studio recommended)
+Open the project in Visual Studio

-Assemble and link the .asm file
+Assemble and link the ATM.asm file

-Run the executable in the console
+Execute the program in the console window

+7. Learning Outcomes

+Strong understanding of computer organization and architecture

+Practical experience with low-level memory and register management

+Improved skills in assembly-level debugging and logic design

+Exposure to real-world system modeling using assembly language

-👤 Author
+8. Author

 Syed Muzammil
-Cybersecurity Undergraduate | FAST-NUCES
+Cybersecurity Undergraduate
+National University of Computer and Emerging Sciences (FAST-NUCES)

-📌 Course
+9. Course Information

-Computer Organization & Assembly Language (COAL) National University of Computer and Emerging Sciences (FAST-NUCES)
+Course Title: Computer Organization and Assembly Language (COAL)
+Institution: National University of Computer and Emerging Sciences (FAST-NUCES)